lordcodes/android-resize-drawable-script/README.md

 The script automatically detects if the provided file is stored within a `drawable` or `mipmap` folder and places the other images in folders of the same type.

 ###### Note:
 If a file with the same name is already stored at the location, it will be overwritten.
-A flag will be added in a future update, to give you the option of disabling this behaviour.
+You can use the `-do` or `--disable-overwrite` flag to disable this functionality.

+###### Note:
+If a folder doesn't exist to place one of the image sizes in, it will be created.
+You can use the `-df` or `--disable-folder-creation` flag to instead skip that size.

 ### Options